|◄ APRIL ►|

 ▲Monday, April 10

-Apr 10: Federal District Judge George B. Harris sentences Harry Bridges, head of the International Longshoremen’s and Warehousemen’s Union, to five years in prison.
+Apr 10: Labor leader Harry Bridges sentenced to five years for perjury.
+Federal District Judge George B. Harris sentences Harry Bridges, head of the International Longshoremen’s and Warehousemen’s Union, to five years in prison.
 Bridges was convicted of perjury last week for swearing at his 1945 naturalization hearing that he had never been a member of the Communist party.
 Bridges also received a two year sentence for conspiracy to obstruct naturalization laws, but that sentence will run concurrently.
-Bridges’s two co-defendents, who were found guilty of conspiracy and aiding and abetting Bridges in his perjery, draw two year terms.
+Bridges’s two co-defendants, who were found guilty of conspiracy and for aiding and abetting Bridges in his perjury, draw two year terms.
 The Judge could have imposed fines of up to $15,000 (about $165,000 today), but he said, “A fine might result in an assessment on the rank and file members of the union, and I see no reason to add a burden on them in the present situation.”
 Bridges’s bail is raised from $5,000 ($55,000 today) to $25,000 ($275,000 today).
 The judge refuses to sign a denaturalization order, and calls instead for briefs to be filed by both sides in May with a final decision set for June.

-Apr 10: The U.S. Supreme Court refuses to review a lower court’s conviction of two Hollywood screenwriters, John Howard Lawson and Dalton Trumbo, of contempt of Congress for their refusal to answer questions before the House Committee on Un-American Activities in 1947.
-Howard and Trumbo are two of the so-called “Hollywood Ten” who refused to answer questions about whether they are or had ever been Communists, saying that the Constitution guarantees them protection against revealing their private beliefs and associations.
+Apr 10: Supreme Court refuses to hear appeals for two of the Hollywood Ten.
+The U.S. Supreme Court refuses to review a lower court’s conviction of two Hollywood screenwriters, John Howard Lawson and Dalton Trumbo, of contempt of Congress for their refusal to answer questions before the House Committee on Un-American Activities in 1947.
+Lawson and Trumbo are two of the so-called “Hollywood Ten” who refused to answer questions about whether they are or had ever been Communists, saying that the Constitution guarantees them protection against revealing their private beliefs and associations.
 The two were sentenced to serve a year in jail and pay a $1,000 fine (about $11,000 today).
 Eight other members of the Hollywood Ten — screenwriters Alvah Bessie, Lester Cole.
 Ring Lardner, Jr., Albert Maltz, Samuel Ornitz, screenwriter and director Herbert Biberman, producer and screenwriter Adrian Scoot, and director Edward Dmytryk — haven’t been tried yet, pending the final outcome of the Lawson and Trumbo cases.
 Their cases will go to trial in June.
 All ten were placed on an official Association of Motion Picture Producer’s blacklist in 1947, the first Hollywood blacklist to be put into effect.
 Most of the Hollywood Ten will remain unable to find work in the U.S. until the 1960s.

 ▲Tuesday, April 11